Niagara event showcases contributions from Jamaican farm workers

 Canadian labour first

 Before Canadian growers are allowed to hire workers using the SAWP or TFW program, they must prove that they have made every effort to fill their open jobs with Canadian workers.
-This requirement can be temporarily suspended by government when the labour market for a sector is deemed so tight that local hiring is considered unrealistic for all practical purposes (as is currently the case for agriculture).
+This requirement can be temporarily suspended by government when the labour market for a sector is deemed so tight that local hiring is considered unrealistic for all practical purposes (as is currently the case for agriculture until the end of June 2024).
 The reality is, most Canadian job seekers live in urban centres, far from the farms where workers are desperately needed.
 That makes these types of positions chronically difficult to fill and even after hiring foreign workers, farms continue to have jobs they can’t fill.

 Manually intensive labour